 ThorCon is a simple molten salt reactor.
 Unlike all current reactors, the fuel is in liquid form.
 If the reactor overheats for whatever reason, ThorCon will automatically shut itself down, drain the fuel from the primary loop, and passively handle the decay heat.
 There is no need for any operator intervention.
 In fact there is nothing the operators can do to prevent the drain and cooling.
 ThorCon is walkaway safe.

 The ThorCon reactor is 30 m underground.
-ThorCon has four gas tight barriers between the fuelsalt and the atmosphere.
-Three of these barriers are more than 25 m underground.
+ThorCon has three gas tight barriers between the fuelsalt and the atmosphere.
+Two of these barriers are more than 25 m underground.
 Unlike nearly all current reactors, ThorCon operates at near-ambient pressure.
 In the event of a primary loop rupture, there is no dispersal energy and no phase change.
 The spilled fuel merely flows to a drain tank where it is cooled.
 The most troublesome fission products, including strontium-90 and cesium-137, are chemically bound to the salt.
 They will end up in the drain tank as well.

 No New Technology